hongtaoh/hongtaoh.github.io/content/en/blog/2020-11-03-shortcode-blogdown.md

 ---
-title: "How to Use Shortcode in Blogdown"
+title: "How to Use Shortcodes in Blogdown"
 date: 2020-11-03T16:59:52-05:00
 author: Hongtao Hao
 slug: shortcode-blogdown